eglassman/cool-papers/defs.md

 		- example specifications include: [11]
 			- specific data of a problem—use cases
 			- desirable (and undesirable) behavior of a software
-			- (typical specification type) input/output examples (I/O-examples) of a function or a module interface (a subset of the graph of the function)
+			- (typical specification type) input/output examples (I/O-examples) of a function or a module interface
 				- referred to as *Programming By Examples (PBE)*
 				- variables in I/O examples may be allowed
 				- more tractable than [general] program synthesis because [13]